• Introduction of living environment of each station

 Q: Which city would you choose if you were living alone for the first time?

-Summary | Choose the Tokyo area that best suits your lifestyle
+Summary | Choose a Tokyo neighborhood that suits your lifestyle

 Please use this as a reference when choosing a city to ensure a comfortable and safe life.